 It is believed that Birmingham International has been considered for a Highland Sleeper call.
 If that is accepted, the extra journey time by taking the Stechford to Aston line and continuing through Bescot is only 10 minutes more than the Trent Valley.

-The Case for an Overnight Sleeper Service from Birmingham to Scotland
+An Overnight Sleeper Service from Birmingham to Scotland